-Thirdly, although the moral loadings of Democrat and Republican candidates were significantly different in some moral dimensions, the effect size of these differences were very small, and the correlation between all loadings of Democrats and Republicans was very strong, indicating that there was no substantial discrepancies between president debaters and they were able to respond to their rivals’ moral concerns no mater they are sensitive with those concerns or not.
+Thirdly, although the moral loadings of Democrat and Republican candidates were statistically significantly different in some moral dimensions, the effect size of these differences were very small, and the correlations between all loadings of Democrats and Republicans were very strong, indicating that there was no substantial discrepancies between president debaters and they were able to respond to their rivals’ moral concerns no mater they are sensitive with those concerns or not.
 A similar finding has been claimed by Clifford and Jerit (2013), in the policy debates of stem cell technology, that political elites respond to opponents’ moral concerns with their own moral arguments, and the increase of proponents’ moral load increased the moral load of opponents in the first half of the debate.
-Our results show that the debaters not only responded to rivals’ moral concerns, but they also could keep the respond in the same moral foundation.
-Therefore, here comes the other fundamental question: whether they wanted to?Jackson-Beeck and Meadow (1979)
+Our results show that the debaters not only responded to rivals’ moral concerns, but also could keep the respond in the same moral foundation.

+In sum, presidential debaters could understand, express, and respond to the moral considerations generated from their own obtuse moral foundations, which mean that they could develop real issue discussion and engage in real clash with each other.
+But here comes the other fundamental question: whether they wanted to?
+Similar to the scenario discovered by Jackson-Beeck and Meadow (1979): presidential debaters may respond to questions with his own agenda – something he wanted to talk about – no matter his agenda is relevant to the questions or not, presidential debaters may respond to moral considerations in their obtuse moral foundations by elaborating his own moral considerations in the same dimension to build his own image rather than developing real discussion to find a solution in order to collaborate with each other.

 Whether they wanted to?